florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // LLVM makes things easy
 Many modern compilers such as `clang` or `rustc` use the LLVM#footnote[According to its official website the acronym _LLVM_ was once short for _Low Level Virtual Machine_, however now it has "grown to be an umbrella project" referred to simply as the LLVM project. #link("https://llvm.org/")] project for optimization and code generation.
 These compilers compile source code to LLVM's intermediate representation (LLVM IR) and pass this to LLVM.
-LLVM can then perform optimizations and compile this IR to any compilation target, which can be selected by choosing a LLVM backend.
+LLVM can then perform optimizations and compile this IR to any compilation target, which can be selected by choosing an LLVM backend.
 One such LLVM backend targets Wasm.
-This way the Wasm-specific compiler logic can be implemented once within LLVM, and any compiler using LLVM can then target Wasm with minimal additional effort.
+This way the Wasm-specific compiler logic can be implemented once within LLVM, and any compiler using LLVM such as `rustc` or `clang` can then target Wasm with minimal additional effort.

 // *.wasm file
 The compiled Wasm module exists in the form of a `.wasm` file.
 It is fully self-contained and unlike binaries it cannot depend on any dynamic libraries at runtime.
-It consists of different ordered sections, each with their own purpose: Some example sections contain function signatures, data segments, import- and export definition or actual Wasm instructions for each function.
+It consists of different ordered sections, each with their own purpose: Some example sections contain function signatures, data segments, import- and export definitions or the actual Wasm instructions for each function.
 // TODO more details about sections?

 // Runtime environment